 At the site of the wrinkle, Botox is injected into the muscle at the junction where the nerve endings meet muscle cells.
 This blocks the signals between the nerves and the muscles, meaning that the injected muscle cannot contract, which in turn causes the wrinkles to relax and soften.
 As a result, Botox decreases the ability to squint or frown because the muscles in these areas are temporarily frozen.

 3 reasons you may consider having Botox

-- 2) To prevent the signs of aging – As Botox weakens facial muscles over time, younger people may choose to have Botox to help prevent wrinkles from setting in.
-One study showed that there has been a 56% year on year increase in enquiries for Botox from 18-25 year olds
+- 2) To prevent the signs of ageing – As Botox weakens facial muscles over time, younger people may choose to have Botox to help prevent wrinkles from setting in.
+One study showed that there has been a 56% year on year increase in enquiries for Botox from 18-25-year-olds

 - 3) To treat medical issues such as eye squints, migraines, muscle stiffness and spasms, incontinence and excessive sweating.